 Events also allow you to encode many different communication patterns between multiple concurrent parts of a program.
 One common such pattern is producer-consumer.
-Here is a way to implement on variation on it using the above ideas.
-Generally speaking, these communication patterns are implemented via a server loops that uses sync to wait for any of a number of different possibilities to occur and then reacts them, updating some local state.
+Here is a way to implement a variation on it using the above ideas.
+Generally speaking, these communication patterns are implemented via a server loop that uses sync to wait for any number of different possibilities to occur and then reacts to them, updating some local state.